msmink01/multi-cow-lameness-detection/README.md

 #### Model Selection

-With the goal of creating real-time pipeine, we decided to first try very simple architectures for lameness classification, namely RNNs, as a baseline.
+With the goal of creating real-time pipeline, we decided to first try very simple architectures for lameness classification, namely RNNs, as a baseline.
 Two simple RNNs were trained:

 1. Two-layer GRU with single linear layer
 2. Three-layer bidirectional-LSTM with two linear layers for each sequence direction

-To try to mitigate the extreme data imbalance, the Cross Entropy Loss was weighted according to the class distribution, yielding weights of 1/95, 1/3, and 1/2 for the 'Not Lame', 'Subclincially Lame', and 'Clinically Lame' samples, respectively.
+To try to mitigate the extreme data imbalance, the Cross Entropy Loss was weighted according to the class distribution, yielding weights of 1/95, 1/3, and 1/2 for the 'Not Lame', 'Subclinically Lame', and 'Clinically Lame' samples, respectively.
 The models were trained for 600 epochs while saving at epochs with the highest macro-F1 score on the validation set.

 ### Other Tried Methods